How To Hire Billers and Admin Staff for Your Therapy Practice

 Problem-Solving Abilities

-In the fast-paced environment of a therapy practice, problems and unexpected challenges are bound to arise.
-Seek candidates who possess strong problem-solving skills and can think on their feet.
-Ask about situations where they've had to troubleshoot issues or find creative solutions to problems.
+In the fast-paced environment of a therapy practice, problems and unexpected challenges will arise.
+Seek candidates who have strong problem-solving skills and can think on their feet.
+Ask about situations where they've had to troubleshoot or find creative solutions.

 Knowledge of Insurance and Billing Procedures